A 64-bit double precision floating point number. Float inherits most of its behaviour from its superclass, SimpleNumber.

 Returns a string representation of the number, with the desired precision (i.e. number of significant figures).

 Therefore, in some situations it can be useful to calculate with floats also when only whole numbers are needed.
-You can use 64-bit floats for integer calculations up to ± 9007199254740992
+You can use 64-bit floats for integer calculations in the range ± 9007199254740992

 Here is a classical example for an algorithm: